Online camp signup is easy!

 Assistant Coach: Florida State University

-Chris Cates joins the Florida State Baseball staff in his first season as the Seminoles' volunteer assistant coach in 2013.
-Cates' primary responsibilities will be in the development of the outfielders while serving as the first base coach.
+Former Seminole All-American Bryan Henry returns to Florida State joining the coaching staff in his first season as the Seminoles' volunteer assistant in 2014.
+Henry's primary responsibilities will be in the development of the outfielders while serving as the first base coach.

 Director of Baseball Operations: Florida State University